Powderfinger: Philanthropy

 Powderfinger were active in supporting causes or opposing actions taken in charitable, philanthropic, disaster, and political circumstances.
 In 1996, when Crowded House decided to break up, they organised a farewell concert as a charity event for the Sydney Children's Hospital on 24 November.
 They approached Powderfinger and fellow Australian acts Custard and You Am I to also appear on the steps of the Sydney Opera House.
 The charity event, which was recorded and later released as a live album titled Farewell to the World, was claimed to have the largest Australian live concert audience, with estimates of between 100,000 and 250,000 people.
-In the wake of the 2004 Indian Ocean earthquake and tsunami, Powderfinger performed at the WaveAid fund-raising concert in Sydney in January 2005.
+In the wake of the 2004 Indian Ocean earthquake and tsunami, Powderfinger performed at the WaveAid fundraising concert in Sydney in January 2005.
 The disaster killed more than 225,000 people from 11 countries in the area.
 The total profit from the funds raised from ticket sales and donations was A$2,300,000, however most of this money was spent in the administrative stream with little reaching those affected.

 The song "Black Tears" from the album Dream Days at the Hotel Existence originally had the lyric "An island watchhouse bed, a black man's lying dead", which sparked fears that it might prejudice the trial of the former Senior Sergeant Chris Hurley over the 2004 Palm Island death in custody case.
 The band claimed that the song's lyrics primarily dealt with the climbing of Uluru by tourists despite requests from the Indigenous people of the area to respect their sacred sites and not climb.
 The original version of the song was retracted from the album, and replaced with an alternative version with the criticised material removed.
 The legal team for Hurley, who was charged with manslaughter over the death of Mulrunji in 2004, had referred the song to the Attorney-General of Queensland, Kerry Shine, in their attempt at altering the track.
 One of Hurley's lawyers, Glen Cranny, stated that "the content and proposed timing of the song's release raises some serious concerns regarding Mr Hurley's trial".
 Powderfinger's band manager, Paul Piticco, stated that Fanning had confirmed that a line in the song was related to the case.
 However, he added that the lyric in question could refer to "a watchhouse in The Bahamas or something".